 - Leg pain, also known as sciatica, is a term that describes leg pain that radiates from your back into your buttock, and down the back of your leg.
 It is a general term used to describe symptoms rather than an actual physical condition.
 Typically the pain is caused by pressure on the nerve roots in your lower back.
 Doctors often call it lumbar radiculopathy, meaning that the pain begins in the spinal nerve roots and "radiates" to your leg.
 Depending on the cause, acute sciatica typically resolves with rest, exercise, and other self-care measures.
 Some people suffer from chronic pain that continues despite treatment.

-- Self Care for Back & Neck Pain: Eight out of 10 people will suffer from back or neck pain at some point in their life.
+Self-care for neck & back pain: Eight out of 10 people will suffer from back or neck pain at some point in their life.
 Acute pain is abrupt, intense pain that subsides after a period of days or weeks.
 However, some people continue to suffer from pain that continues despite nonsurgical or surgical treatment methods.
 This long-term pain is called chronic pain.

-Core Exercises to Strengthen the Spine: Just as the stays support the mast and the cables support the bridge, your core muscles support your spine.
+Exercise, Core exercises to strengthen the spine: Your core muscles support your spine.
 The muscles in your abdomen and back - which we call the "core" - are central to your everyday spine health.
-They are at the heart of any fitness regimen designed to strengthen a healthy or ailing back.
+They are at the heart of any fitness plan to strengthen a healthy or ailing back.
 Just as you protect your heart through cardiovascular exercises, you will benefit from strengthening your back through core exercises.